 Tax Court Lawyers in Hudson

-U.S. tax courts are distinct in that individuals who are not licensed to practice law in New Hampshire, or any other U.S. jurisdiction, are authorized to represent clients before tax court.
-Non-lawyers who want to practice before the Tax Court do have to take an exam demonstrating that they have a good understanding of tax law.
-Usually, non-lawyers who practice before the tax courts are experienced accountants.
+U.S. tax courts are unique in that individuals who are not licensed to practice law in Ohio, or any other U.S. jurisdiction, are permitted to represent clients before tax court.
+Non-lawyers who want to practice before the Tax Court do have to take an exam demonstrating that they have a good familiarity of tax law.
+Normally, non-lawyers who practice before the tax courts are experienced accountants.
 However, licensed attorneys can practice before tax courts without taking the special exam.

-Do I Need a Hudson, New Hampshire Tax Attorney?
+Do I Need a Hudson, Ohio Tax Attorney?

-If you are going to tax court, it should be discernible by now that you should seek the advice and assistance of a good Hudson, New Hampshire tax lawyer.
+If you are going to tax court, it should be evident by now that you should seek the advice and assistance of a good Hudson, Ohio tax lawyer.
 This is not a knock against the non-lawyers who are licensed to practice before tax court; the vast majority of them are perfectly competent.
 However, if a licensed attorney seriously mishandles your case, you will have a great deal of legal recourse against them, more so than with a non-attorney.